Global Settings

 “SavingPath”: “D:” – Location on the computer for terrain shape export files [D:, E:, F:, etc.]; if you want to save files on an external drive, set the value to a letter next to your hard drive (your drive – E:, external – F:);

-The settings presented above are only available in the GlobalSettings file and are common for all presets/modules.
+The settings presented above are only available in the GlobalSettings file and are common for all presets/modes.

 The settings presented below are defined in the GlobalSettings file, although they can be overwritten in an individual Settings file.